prafulyadav/mentalhealth.github.io/README.md

    - Admin page to add or edit question in quiz
    - Patient page to play quiz
    - Result page to see how much a particular patient is score
+   - In this repo i have give the DataBase of Qiuz app int qw

 ### Chatbot
    - To assist Visitors about our app